|LW.10627 / LW.10559

-In addition to the field work, the Clinic has a three-hour seminar where we meet at the NYCLU and use the cases that the students are working on to discuss and resolve the real-life challenges of litigation.
-Finally, litigation involving the police provides a rich experience from which we all can draw in seminar and other clinic discussions about the complex institutional, political, and social factors that drive behavior and policy in these settings, and about the possibilities for institutional change.
+In addition to the field work, the Clinic has a two-hour seminar where we meet at the NYCLU and use the cases that the students are working on to discuss and resolve the real-life challenges of litigation.
+The litigation provides a rich experience from which we all can draw in seminar and other clinic discussions about the complex institutional, political, and social factors that drive behavior and policy in these settings, and about the possibilities for institutional change.

 To apply to the Civil Rights Clinic, please submit the standard application, resume and transcript online through CAMS.
 Selection of students is not based on interviews; however, you are welcome to come to a small group meeting of applicants and faculty so that we can have the opportunity to meet each other and so that we can answer the questions you may have.
 We will be in touch with you once all applications are in to set those meetings up.

 We suggest that students who are interested in the Clinic talk to current students; they are: